vaultdweller101/scrappr-extension/README.md

   * **Modern Tech Stack:** Built with React, TypeScript, and bundled with Vite.
   * **Cross-Browser Ready:** Uses the `webextension-polyfill` for compatibility with both Chrome and Firefox.

+## Recommendation Algorithm
+When you copy some text, Scrappr analyzes your highlight and ranks your saved notes by how relevant they are.
+It does this using a lightweight TF-IDF–based similarity model.
+First, the text is split into meaningful keywords (common filler words like the, and, my, etc. are removed).
+Each keyword is weighted based on how rare it is across all your notes — rare, specific words get higher weight.
+Then every note is converted into a vector of these weighted terms, and the algorithm computes a cosine similarity score between your highlighted text and each note.
+Notes that share more important keywords get higher scores.
+Finally, two extra boosts are added: a direct match boost if the note contains the highlighted text exactly, and a small recency boost so newer notes are ranked slightly higher.
+The top-scoring notes become your suggestions.

 ## Future Roadmap

 The current version of Scrappr saves all your ideas to your browser's local storage.
 The next major goal is to implement cloud-based syncing.